decentralized-identity/presentation-exchange/spec/v2.0.0/spec.md

 ## Status of This Document

-Presentation Exchange v1.0 is a _DRAFT_ specification under development within the Decentralized Identity Foundation (DIF).
+Presentation Exchange v2.0 is a _PRE-DRAFT_ specification under development within the Decentralized Identity Foundation (DIF).
 It incorporates requirements and learnings from related work of many active industry players into a shared specification that meets the collective needs of the community.